-Non dioxin-like PCBs:The data from biota trend monitoring stations show decreasing or no trend for PCBs.
-Results figure 4 shows examples of decreasing trends at stations in the Baltic Sea.
-Monitoring data for dioxins and furans are only available since 2011 at three stations, which all showed no trend (Results figure 5 shows an example).
-Furthermore, the dioxin data from Finland is not sufficient for trend assessment (at least 3 years) and is therefore only shown as initial status assessment data in Results figure 1.
+Non dioxin-like PCBs: The data from biota monitoring stations show decreasing or no significant trend for PCBs.
+Results figure 3 shows examples of different trends at stations in the Baltic Sea.
+Monitoring data for dioxins and furans are only available in ICES database since 2010, and in all cases these show no significant trend (Results figure 4 shows examples).
+Furthermore, some dioxin data are not sufficient for trend assessment to be made (i.e. less than 3 years of data) and are therefore only shown as status assessment data and treated with the precautionary 'initial' data approach (see assessment protocol).